kokoko3k/koko-aio-slang/docs-ng.md

+        shown on their transparent areas (alpha channel) Switching this you can choose if you want to emulate leds: under the image (0/mix) or over the image (1/add) Foggy (power on dark colors, add mode only)
+        When using add mode or when colorizing the bezel via led lights, you may want to lessen the foggy effect to turn it into a more realistic illumination.
+        Think to this as a way to turn the light target from the spectator (foggy) to the background (not foggy).
-        shown on their transparent areas (alpha channel) Switching this you can choose if you want to emulate leds: under the image (0/mix) or over the image (1/add) Always colorize Back/Foreground image (add mode only) When "Back/Foreground image alpha blend" is set to 1/add, you can choose to always colorize the foreground image by a certain amount.
+    Always colorize Back/Foreground image (add mode only) When "Back/Foreground image alpha blend" is set to 1/add, you can choose to always colorize the foreground image by a certain amount.